Leah Remini Claims Scientology Leader David Miscavige Ruthless In Rising To Power

 Leah Remini accuses Church of Scientology leader David Miscavige of using any means necessary to rise to power following the death of founder Ron L. Hubbard.

-In the latest Season 2 episode of her A& E network docuseries Leah Remini: Scientology and the Aftermath, Remini accuses Miscavige of spending the last 30 years pushing out all the church’s leaders that were once closely aligned with Hubbard.
+In the latest Season 2 episode of her A&E network docuseries Leah Remini: Scientology and the Aftermath, Remini accuses Miscavige of spending the last 30 years pushing out all the church’s leaders that were once closely aligned with Hubbard.

 Remini was joined on the program and in launching her attack on Miscavige by former Scientology spokesman Mike Rinder.